miker-bice/john-wick-codex-prototype/README.md

 ## Roadmap

+- Nake the website functional
-- Fix for the navigation
+- Integrate with Django as the back-end